the-events-calendar/image-widget/readme.txt

 = Pull Requests & Translations =

- to add your pull requests, translations, or a fork.
-Translations can also be submitted in [our forum here on WordPress.org](https://wordpress.org/support/plugin/image-widget/).

 [Check us out on GitHub](https://github.com/moderntribe/image-widget) to pull request changes.

 Translations can be submitted [here on WordPress.org](https://translate.wordpress.org/projects/wp-plugins/image-widget).